Curator: Tine Bundgaard

 North veteran Bent Petersen and curator-punk Tine Bundgaard, among others, have contributed texts to the book, explaining, among many things, why contemporary art surged so unpredictably during the 1990s.

 A ten-year anniversary exhibition is also in the works, curated by Tine Bundgaard.
 The exhibition features works by Nikolaj Recke, Morten Schelde, Olafur Eliasson, Eske Kath, and Kirstine Roepstorff.
-Additionally, a “special exhibition” is part of the package: a collaboration between the gallery and Lone Mertz on an Albert Mertz exhibition at the Icelandic gallery Kampur.
+Additionally, a “special exhibition” is part of the package: a collaboration between the gallery and Lone Mertz on an Albert Mertz exhibition at the Icelandic gallery Kambur.
 Project Stalke is ready for the next ten years of adventure.

 By Ole Lindboe